nashiradeer/skyer-builder/README.md

 ## What exactly does Skyer Builder do?

-The Skyer Builder creates a standard of the targets provided by Unity to be cross version and unify the target and target group in only one enumeration value, simplifying the build process from code, this is necessary to another function of the Skyer Builder, that is the possibility of build, multiple Unity Players, using a step system that can be accessed from code or Unity Editor UI.
+The Skyer Builder creates a standard of the targets provided by Unity to be cross version and unify the target and target group in only one enumeration value, simplifying the build process from code, this is necessary to another function of the Skyer Builder, which is the possibility of build, multiple Unity Players, using a step system that can be accessed from code or Unity Editor UI.

 ## How to use Skyer Builder?